 Aphrodite joined Toronto Prep School last year in the role of English resource teacher.
 She encourages all students to join her in the resource centre located on the fifth floor at any point in the day, where they can share in the learning of fundamentals, discuss ideas, or simply stop by for a chat.
 She graduated from Glendon College, York University earning an Honours Bachelor degree in English Language and Literature.
 During her university years, Aphrodite worked as an editor at Glendon’s student-run newspaper, Protem, where she had the opportunity to collaborate with students on interest projects, author biographies, as well as current issues.
 She loved the whole process of watching an idea turn into a successful story.
 She also held poetry competitions where students could submit their poems and the winner had their poem printed on the front page.
 She strongly believes in a student-centred approach.
 She understands that each student comes in with specific interests, ideas, and learning styles.
 What makes for a great learning environment is the ability for teachers and students to build individual relationships.
 She subscribes to the idea of creating an inclusive learning space where students are challenged and encouraged to express their ideas and to make mistakes.
 We can only improve if we have an opportunity to try in the first place.
 She has lived in the city of Toronto for her whole life.
 Her grandparents came here from Greece and opened up a restaurant in the east end where she spent much of her time growing up.
 She hails from a large family and often feels like the movie 'My Big Fat Greek Wedding' is based on her family.
 Aphrodite considers herself an avid reader, cyclist, traveller, hiker, and loves being in the kitchen.

 Jessica came to Toronto Prep in 2018 after working in Real Estate Development for 5 years.
 Before that she had a lengthy career in the Animal Welfare field working for the Ontario Society for the Prevention of Cruelty to Animals as well as many other shelters within the area.
 She has a strong commitment to animal welfare to this day and continues to support those in need.
 She has opened her home to 100's of foster cats/kittens through various animal shelters in order to rehabilitate, nurse back to health and find loving homes.
 Jessica is also a self taught artist and has a passion for visual arts.
 She has turned her love of animals into a budding profession and paints pet portraits for clients all over North America.
-Her work has been accepted into juried art shows, hung in cafes around Toronto and she has been a guest painter at a workshop offered by her graduating high school.
-Jessica works alongside the administrative team at TPS and tries to put her experience and compassion into her work everyday.
-You can find her organizing TPS Picture Day and grad photos, the Public Health Vaccination Clinic, Parent/Teacher interview meetings and helping with Arts Night.
+Her work has been accepted into juried art shows and hung in shops around Toronto.
+Jessica works alongside the administrative team at TPS putting her experience and compassion into her work everyday.
 She is an avid runner, enjoys her time at the family cottage and adores her blind cat, Ernie.
 "You can do anything here — the only prerequisite is that it makes you happy" - Bob Ross

 Communications And Social Media Administrator